Oscuro87/rust-worldgen-testing/README.md

 ## To Do

-* Clean up the code and split it into many files
+* Clean up the code and split it into many files ("modules")